-The current Roosevelt Middle School opened in 1950, replacing the original 1924–1925 facility, and is in poor condition.
-The new school will provide better learning environments for students and will cost less to operate.
+The old Roosevelt Middle School, which opened in 1950 to replace the original 1924–1925 facility, was in poor condition.
+The new school provides better learning environments for students and costs less to operate.

 Mahlum Architects of Portland in association with Robertson Sherwood Architects of Eugene designed the stunning new school building, working with a stakeholder design committee.
-Public meetings were held during the design process to provide opportunities for community engagement, and the design for the resulting two-story, light-filled building incorporates input from students, parents, staff, neighbors and other community members.
+Public meetings were held during the design process to provide opportunities for community engagement.
+The resulting two-story, light-filled building design incorporates input from students, parents, staff, neighbors and other community members.

-Construction of the new building to the west of the current school began in spring 2015.
-Piles were driven and concrete began being poured in late spring.
-Over the summer the structural core of the building started taking shape.
-By the end of summer 2015, passersby were able to see the size and shape of the final building.
-Construction has progressed rapidly through the fall, and the new school building is on schedule to open in fall 2016.
+Construction of the new Roosevelt Middle School to the west of the old building began in spring 2015 and the structural core of the building started taking shape over the summer.
+By the start of the school year in fall 2015, passersby were able to see the size and shape of the building.
+Construction progressed rapidly over the course of the 2015–16 school year.
+The new building was complete by the end of the school year in June and the old building was demolished over the summer.

-Once teachers and students move into the new school, the old building will be demolished.
-The Eugene Family YMCA plans to purchase that portion of the property to construct new recreation facilities.
+The Eugene Family YMCA has an option to purchase a portion of the property where the old school stood to construct new recreation facilities.